-A few years ago I was working with a number of consultants who had been brought in to improve processes across our organisation.
-They were a great bunch of people but at times it was like they were speaking another language which was made up of business jargon that most of us couldn’t quite get to grips with.
-Along with all of the usual thinking outside of the boxes and looking for constant buy-in they also had code names for each project, talked endlessly about burning platforms, were always worried about moving parts.
-They seemed to spend most of their time taking things offline that is if they hadn’t already put a hard stop to it!
+A few years ago I was working with some consultants who had been brought in to improve processes across our organisation.
+They were a great bunch of people, but at times it was like they were speaking another language which was made up of business jargon that most of us couldn’t quite understand.
+Along with all of the usual ‘thinking outside of the boxes’ and looking for ‘constant buy-in’ they also had code names for each project, talked endlessly about ‘burning platforms’, they were always worried about ‘moving parts’.
+They seemed to spend most of their time ‘taking things offline’ that is if they hadn’t already put a ‘hard stop to it’!

-It was no surprise when my director asked us all to attend a training course run by the Plain English Campaign.
-Although it was a few years ago now and most of us have moved away from the cringeworthy business language used at the time I think it is worth bringing your attention to the useful free guides that the Plain English Campaign have on their website.
+It was no surprise when my Director asked us all to attend a training course run by the Plain English Campaign.
+Although it was a few years ago now and most of us have moved away from the cringe-worthy business language used at that time I think it is worth bringing your attention to the useful free guides that the Plain English Campaign have on their website.

 I’m not entirely convinced that we should all speak the basic English encouraged by the campaign, especially when most of us have spent years building up a good vocabulary.
-However the guides are really useful for those occasions when you need to write concisely, for example when you are editing minutes or writing reports.
-There is also a great guide on proofreading, which is something I am asked to do constantly in my current role.
+However, the guides are handy for those occasions when you need to write concisely, for example when you are editing minutes or writing reports.
+There is also a great guide on proofreading, which is something I am asked to do consistently in my current role.